mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="restrictions"></a>
 ## Current Restrictions

-_Last updated: August 27, 2021_
+_Last updated: September 3, 2021_

-The following restrictions are in effect as of Saturday, August 7, 2021, at 12:01 am:
+The following restrictions are in effect as of Friday, September 3, 2021, at 12:01 am:

 ### Confirmed Cases and Close Contacts